Abhinavcode13/custom-apiserver-metrics/README.md

    histogram_quantile(0.95, sum(rate(http_request_duration_ms_bucket[5m])) by (le, route))
    ```

-Remember: Prometheus tracks data over time, so you need to make several API requests and wait for scraping to occur before you'll see meaningful trends in your graphs!
+`Remember`: Prometheus tracks data over time, so you need to make several API requests and wait for scraping to occur before you'll see meaningful trends in your graphs!

 ![Grafana Dashboard](images/grafana_metrics.jpg)